 Fran Osborn-Blaschke is a photographer who graduated from the New England School of Photography professional program.
 His artistic vision is influenced and inspired by his family, science, astronomy, music and poetry.
 His photographs have been shown at various venues in the New England area, including the Photographic Resource Center, the Danforth Museum of Art and the Griffin Museum of Photography.

 Andres Perez-Carraso is a painter and sculptor who studied at the University Complutense de Bellas Artes of Madrid and Chelsea College of Art in London.
 He has exhibited his work throughout Europe.
 He has a MA and PhD in philosophy from Boston College with a concentration in aesthetics and art theory.

 Renato A. D. Riccioni is a recognized abstract painter and sculptor in the Italian contemporary arts community.
 He works with oil, acrylic, terracotta, stone, metal, concrete, paper, and plastic in an abstract and minimalist style.
 He spent over twenty years as an award-winning director of experimental theater in Rome, where he realized over eighty full-scale theatrical productions.
 Renato also conducts group and individual sessions on art as therapy.
-He is the principal teacher for the Boston Public School/Museum of Fine Arts Scholarship Program.
+He is the creative director of Sustainability Guild International.

 Adrian Rodriguez received a BFA and a Diploma Certificate from the School of the Museum of Fine Arts, Boston, where he predominantly studied printmaking and drawing.
 Adrian currently teaches at various institutions in and around Boston, works in web design, and is working to finish a graphic novel.